from-static/.github/profile/README.md

   }
 }
 ```
-- `version` is a string that represents the version of the `data` object to be consumed (and enforced) by the generator.
+- `version` –  A string representing the version of the data object.
+The generator can use this value to identify the expected shape of attributes.
-- `attributes` is an object that contains all data that will be used to generate the static site.
+- `attributes` – An object containing data the generator will use to generate the application.

 ### Additional Properties (`data.attributes`)